taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 - Beyond the Goal: Eliyahu Goldratt Speaks on the Theory of Constraints by Eliyahu M. Goldratt
 - **It's Not Luck** (2011) by Eliyahu M. Goldratt
 - Making Work Visible: Exposing Time Theft to Optimize Work & flow by Dominica Degrandis
+- Python for DevOps: Learn Ruthlessly Effective Automation by Noah Gift

 Some More